 - Understanding WCAG 2.0: Link Purpose (In Context)

-(Re-examine the first two examples for a clue to next Wednesday’s web accessibility tip…)If you enjoyed this post, consider buying me a cafe mocha.
+(Re-examine the first two examples for a clue to next Wednesday’s web accessibility tip…)If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.